cwshu/NCTU_OS_2015_HW3/spec.rst

 To help you with this homework, we also provide 3 tutorial sections (Section 1~3).

 - In Section 1, we will show how to get the process memory layout via procfs.
-  We also also demonstrate how shared libraries are structured in the memory layout by creating a simple shared library.
+  We also demonstrate how shared libraries are structured in the memory layout by creating a simple shared library.

 - In Section 2, we will show how to add a system call to linux kernel.